Robot Learning with Crash Constraints: Bayesian model for hybrid data and unknown constraint threshold

 \subsection{Constraint modeled with \gpcr~in \eicc}

 The proposed \eicc~framework suggests candidate evaluations according to \eqref{eq:eic}, where the constraints are modeled with \gpcr.
-Hence, with $G$ constraints, the probability of the constraints being satisfied is given as $\Gamma (x) = \prod_{j=1}^G \Prob{l_j(x) = \ls}$, where $\Prob{l_j(x) = \ls}$ is computed as in \eqref{eq:prob_sta}.
+With $G \geq 1$ constraints, the probability of the constraints being satisfied is given as $\Gamma (x) = \prod_{j=1}^G \Prob{l_j(x) = \ls}$, where $\Prob{l_j(x) = \ls}$ is computed as in \eqref{eq:prob_sta}.
+For simplicity, we consider in the following section $G=1$.
+However, \eicc~is generally applicable when $G \geq 1$, as its acquisition function~\eqref{eq:eic} (EIC) has been shown to work with multiple constraints \cite{hernandez2016general} and it only requires the constraint to be modeled with a GP.

-\section{RESULTS}
+\section{Results}

 In this section, we assess the performance of \eicc~in two constrained optimization scenarios where no data is obtained upon constraint violation: numerical benchmarks and a real robot platform.
-The overall goal is to show that expert knowledge is not needed for solving the problem of crash constraints by (i) comparing the performance of \eicc~against existing heuristic strategies that penalize failed experiments with user-defined costs and (ii) showing that the constraint threshold can be learned from real experimental data.
-Although \eicc~admits $M > 0$ constraints, we validate it using a single constraint on each scenario for simplicity.
+The overall goal is to show that expert knowledge can be reduced for solving the problem of crash constraints by (i) comparing the performance of \eicc~against existing heuristic strategies that penalize failed experiments with user-defined costs and (ii) showing that the constraint threshold can be learned from real experimental data.
 In the following, we describe the experimental settings common to both scenarios and then describe the experiments and results of each scenario.
-A Python implementation of \eicc~and \gpcr~can be found in \url{https://github.com/alonrot/classified_regression.git}.